Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 by | Sep 17, 2021 | Cat Behavior & Care | 0 comments

 For those of us who live with cats, and especially multi-cat households, choosing new cat litter is a very big deal.
-My Seren-Kitty (age 20!) and Karma-Kat have very different potty behavior, with the expected stink-icity.
+My Seren-Kitty (age 20!) and Karma-Kat had very different potty behavior, with the expected stink-icity.
 Cat litter odor offends us all, so it’s important to choose a new cat litter wisely.
 Read about kinds of litter and the history of litter here.

 NOTE: This is an update of an older post.
 Even though Seren-Kitty has transitioned to her next life, much of the information remains helpful.